lammps/lammps/doc/src/group.rst

    atoms, and P is the number of processors.

 The *subtract* style takes a list of two or more existing group names as arguments.
-All atoms that belong to the 1st group, but not to any of the other groups are added to the specified group.
+All atoms that belong to the first group, but not to any of the other groups are added to the specified group.

 The *union* style takes a list of one or more existing group names as